 A lot of online resources suggest feeding you chameleon mice…and while it is possible, we definitely don’t recommend it.

 If you absolutely must feed your chameleon mice, make sure to use pinky (newborn) mice.
-Give them to your chameleon extremely sparingly.
+Give them to your chameleon extremely sparingly, if at all.

 Keeping Your Chameleon Hydrated